Constellation-Labs/documentation-hub/nodes/validator/nodectl/install.md

 #### Installation

 Prior to the release of the latest version of `nodectl`, we will update this document shortly.
+Please proceed to the `manual` installation process to learn **exactly** how to build your Validator Node.

 **Thank you for your patience**